EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 Quick answer

-The SEND Code of Practice (Chapter 9, paragraphs 9.95-9.124) provides statutory guidance on personal budgets — covering eligibility, scope, the LA's duty to provide information, and the process for direct payments.
+The SEND Code of Practice (Chapter 9, paragraphs 9.95-9.124) provides statutory guidance on personal budgets — covering eligibility, scope, the local authority's duty to provide information, and the process for direct payments.

 Personal budgets reflect a policy aim to give families control over how SEN provision is delivered.
-Take-up varies widely between LAs — some have well-developed frameworks; others are reluctant and offer little information unless pressed.
+Take-up varies widely between local authorities — some have well-developed frameworks; others are reluctant and offer little information unless pressed.

 The three personal budget payment routes